Select Home Warranty Reviews 2026: Is It Worth It?

 Cons

-• Very low coverage caps ($500/appliance per year)
+• Very low coverage caps ($500 per appliance per year)

-• B− BBB rating with 5,300+ complaints in 3 years
+• 4,900+ BBB complaints in the last 3 years

-• Pre-existing conditions not covered
+• Pre-existing conditions and labor often excluded

 • Inconsistent contractor quality and long repair delays